rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-In order to use this version of `Summarizable`, we’re only required to define
+To use this version of `Summarizable`, we only need to define `author_summary`
-`author_summary` when we implement the trait on a type:
+when we implement the trait on a type:

 ```
 impl Summarizable for Tweet {